CityOfZion/neon-wallet/README.md

 ### Releasing

+- The CI process for deploys is triggered via tags, the script below will automatically bump the version in `package.json` and create a tag on whatever branch it is being run from.
+CI will automatically create a DRAFT release, that must manually be promoted to "the latest release".
+Currently, release notes must also be manually generated.

-- To bump the patch version:
+* To bump the patch version:

 ```
 yarn create-release:patch